freedomofpress/securedrop-docs/docs/journalist/submissions.rst

 .. _`the Qubes OS documentation`: https://www.qubes-os.org

-Printing Submissions from the SecureDrop Workstation
+Printing Submissions from the *Journalist Workstation*
 ----------------------------------------------------

 To print a document, a :doc:`compatible printer <../admin/installation/hardware>`  must be plugged into the computer's USB port.